kasemdeautsch/pp2/README.md

 # Random Rock, Paper, Scissors (game)
-The Rock, Paper, Scissors game is simple  powerful game that as peofriends, colleaques and family play, they can learn to predict outcomes, understand probabilities, and develop the ability to think ahead.
+The Random Rock, Paper, Scissors game is simple  powerful game that as peofriends, colleaques and family play, they can learn to predict outcomes, understand probabilities, and develop the ability to think ahead.
 It allows people to choose role and find if they winn according to the role of the game.
 The game has totaly true results because the other cchoice is random.